sdancyger/oracle-db-training/wk 1/readme.md

 - Each department has courses
     - cardinality- one or more
     - optionality - mandatory
-- Each department has parent information.
+- Each department has parent information
     - cardinality- one or more
     - optionality - mandatory
 - Each academic session has faculty